 Damilola Oyedele with agency reports

-The Nigeria Police have said the April 18 invasion of the Senate was made possible by internal conspiracy between some security agencies and some lawmakers.
+The police have said the April 18 invasion of the Senate and theft of the mace by hoodlums was made possible by internal conspiracy between some security agencies and some lawmakers.

 Abdul said a protest which occurred in front of the National Assembly on the fateful day was actually diversionary.